canonical/k8s-snap/docs/src/explanation/clustering.md

 Worker nodes are responsible for running the applications and workloads.
-Worker nodes, can interact with the `k8sd` API, gaining capabilities to manage its entire lifecycle.
+Worker nodes, can interact with the `k8sd` API, gaining capabilities to manage its entire life-cycle.
 Their components include:

 - **Local API Server Proxy**: This component forwards requests to the control plane nodes.